trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 With the new mesh generated from *Exercise 3* we are ready to run another Trixi simulation on an unstructured quadrilateral mesh.
 For this we must create a new elixir file.
 As in *Exercise 1* we will solve the 2D compressible Euler equations.

-This elixir file already creates a new initial condition for a uniform background flow state with a free stream Mach number of 0.3.
+The elixir file `tutorial_unstructured_exercise_3.jl` already creates a new initial condition for a uniform background flow state with a free stream Mach number of 0.3.
 An exercise dedicated to modifying the initial conditions is provided in `exercises_linear_advection.ipynb` for the linear advection equations.

 The focus of this exercise is to specify the boundary conditions and the construct the new mesh from the file that was generated in the previous exercise.
 It is straightforward to set the different boundary condition types in an elixir by assigning a particular function to a boundary name inside a Julia dictionary, `Dict`, variable.
-Observe that the names of these boundaries match those that were either default, e.g. `Bottom`, or user assigned, e.g. `Circle`, within HOHQMesh.
+Observe that the names of these boundaries match those provided by HOHQMesh either by default, e.g. `Bottom`, or user assigned, e.g. `Circle`.
 For this problem setup use
 * Freestream boundary conditions on the four box edges
 * Free slip wall boundary condition on the interior circular boundary